abhijayrana/iclr-2026/_posts/2026-04-27-coding-agents.md

 ---
 ## Introduction

-Immediately after the emergence of Transformer-based Language Models (LMs), researchers and developers began exploring LM code generation.1 With heavy investment into training models specifically on coding data, LMs have seen dramatic improvements in coding capabilities.2 The top score on SWE-Bench Verified, a benchmark testing models on real-world software engineering tasks, jumped from 49% to 78% through 2025\.3, 4 The newer Terminal Bench, released in May of 2025, has also tracked frontier LLMs improving from 43% to 61% on complex tasks in the terminal, including analyzing data, calling APIs, and addressing security vulnerabilities.5
+Immediately after the emergence of Transformer-based Language Models (LMs), researchers and developers began exploring LM code generation.<d-cite key="lu2021plbart"></d-cite> With heavy investment into training models specifically on coding data, LMs have seen dramatic improvements in coding capabilities.<d-cite key="chen2021codex"></d-cite> The top score on SWE-Bench Verified, a benchmark testing models on real-world software engineering tasks, jumped from 49% to 78% through 2025\.<d-cite key="jimenez2023swebench"></d-cite><d-cite key="openai2024swebenchverified"></d-cite> The newer Terminal Bench, released in May of 2025, has also tracked frontier LLMs improving from 43% to 61% on complex tasks in the terminal, including analyzing data, calling APIs, and addressing security vulnerabilities.<d-cite key="terminalbench2024"></d-cite>

 Propelled by compounding improvement, frontier labs have been developing coding agents, which augment foundation models with a shell sandbox and code editor to help with coding tasks.
-These agents, including Claude Code, Codex CLI, and Gemini CLI, have seen explosive developer adoption: since launching in May 2025, Claude Code now receives over 4.4 million downloads every week.6
+These agents, including Claude Code, Codex CLI, and Gemini CLI, have seen explosive developer adoption: since launching in May 2025, Claude Code now receives over 4.4 million downloads every week.<d-cite key="anthropic2025claudecode"></d-cite>

 Surprisingly, people are using these coding agents for purposes far beyond the realm of software development.
-Users report applying coding agents to tax preparation, creating content, personal knowledge management, and more.7 At their core, “coding” agents are versatile: even Anthropic has acknowledged this shift, rebranding its Claude Code SDK to the general "Agent SDK."
-8 This makes sense: knowledge work takes place entirely in software \- business apps, browsers, spreadsheets, databases.
+Users report applying coding agents to tax preparation, creating content, personal knowledge management, and more.<d-cite key="steipete2025claudecomputer"></d-cite> At their core, “coding” agents are versatile: even Anthropic has acknowledged this shift, rebranding its Claude Code SDK to the general "Agent SDK."<d-cite key="anthropic2024agentsdk"></d-cite> This makes sense: knowledge work takes place entirely in software \- business apps, browsers, spreadsheets, databases.
 Coding agents are naturally fit to meet knowledge work where it lives.

 ### How Does a Coding Agent Work?

 Broadly, an “AI Agent” is a system that autonomously pursues a goal by perceiving its environment, reasoning iteratively, and taking actions, with minimal human intervention.
-Typically, agents take action through manually predefined tools.9 Often, these tools include complex business logic that reduces the reasoning burden on the LM itself.
+Typically, agents take action through manually predefined tools.<d-cite key="schick2023toolformer"></d-cite> Often, these tools include complex business logic that reduces the reasoning burden on the LM itself.
 For example, a simple banking agent may be provided: “read\_balance,” “withdraw\_money,” “deposit\_money,” and “transfer\_funds.”
 In practice, each of these tools would include guardrails to prevent prohibited transactions or incorrect calculations.

 Coding agents are a specific type of agent designed for software engineering tasks.
 These agents operate within software development environments (repositories, IDEs, sandboxes, terminals). *Coding agents are unique because they write, execute, and debug their own scripts at runtime,* *instead of being limited to a pre-defined set of tools.* They are especially versatile: they can quickly orient themselves in new software environments by querying for information, installing packages to unlock new capabilities, and resolving errors from logs.
 This self-governed feedback loop unlocks utility beyond software development: coding agents can theoretically plug-and-play into *any* software environment—offering an interesting pathway to generalizability.
 ![][1_Coding_Agent_Architecture.png]
 Figure 1: The coding agent is an emergent agent architecture, which allows a model to create its own code tools at runtime and iterate with the help of code outputs and error logs.

 Experimentally, past research has shown that training models on code improves general reasoning.
-For instance, Aryabumi et al. find that adding code data to pre-training yields up to 8.2% relative improvement on natural language reasoning benchmarks.10 Separately, Wang et al. demonstrate that their CodeAct agent, using executable Python scripts, outperformed JSON and text-based tool-calling alternatives with a 20% higher success rate on non-coding tasks.11 Furthermore, the continued scaling of test-time compute means coding agents are increasingly adept at attacking multi-hour, project-scale tasks.12 Practically and experimentally, there is visible potential in applying coding agents to general tasks.
+For instance, Aryabumi et al. find that adding code data to pre-training yields up to 8.2% relative improvement on natural language reasoning benchmarks.<d-cite key="aryabumi2024codepretraining"></d-cite> Separately, Wang et al. demonstrate that their CodeAct agent, using executable Python scripts, outperformed JSON and text-based tool-calling alternatives with a 20% higher success rate on non-coding tasks.<d-cite key="islam2024codeact"></d-cite> Furthermore, the continued scaling of test-time compute means coding agents are increasingly adept at attacking multi-hour, project-scale tasks.<d-cite key="openai2025gpt51"></d-cite> Practically and experimentally, there is visible potential in applying coding agents to general tasks.

 ### Can Coding Agents be General Agents?